jeromelachaud/Last.fm-Activities/README.md

-Last.fm - Latest Scrobbled Tracks
+Last.fm Activity
 ====================

-Small app build with AngularJS that displays your latest scrobbled tracks.
+Small app build with AngularJS that displays your latest activities on Last.fm.

 See a live example: http://lastfm.jeromelachaud.com/